bosp

 Marie Lascu lives in Michigan.
 She used to have a website at www.marieclacsu.com, but now it is gone.

-d.a. levy was born in 1942.
-He lived his life in Cleveland, Ohio and was well known as a poet and publisher.
+d.a. levy (1942-1968) Lived his life in Cleveland, Ohio and was well known as a poet and publisher.
 He was harassed by the police and jailed twice for saying things that needed to be said at a time when they needed to be said.
-He died in 1968 at the age of 26.
+He died by his own hand at the age of 26.

-Gerald Locklin has taught English since 1965 at California State University, Long Beach and is the author of over 125 books and chapbooks or poetry, fiction, and criticism, with over 3000 poems, stories, articles, reviews, and interviews published in periodicals.
+Gerald Locklin (1941-2021) Taught English beginning in 1965 at California State University, Long Beach and was the author of over 125 books and chapbooks or poetry, fiction, and criticism, with over 3000 poems, stories, articles, reviews, and interviews published in periodicals.
 His writings are archived and indexed by the Special Collections of the CSULB library.

 Father Luke was made in Santa Cruz, November 7th, 1959 at six forty five in the evening.
 He still does best at night, and still lives in Santa Cruz, California.
 He writes fiction and poems.
 His website is FatherLuke.com.